chesswondo/movie-recommender-chatbot/README.md

-# Movie Recommender RAG Agent
+# Movie Recommendation RAG Agent

 ## About
 Here is an implementation of a an RAG LLM Agent which can recommend you a movie based on your query.